lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 Stables, Identifications, Minor magic item sale, purchase of monster parts/loot, resurrection/healing services, smiths, herbalists, and a lot more crafters are available for requests.

 Shopping spree ensues.

+We decide to go to the Zombie Inn
 # Loot: